 SBC: And what about outside of the UK, what are the other key target markets?

-MW: I think markets like Sweden, where we just got certified.
+MW: I think markets like Sweden and Denmark, where we aim to be certified.
 We’re seeing quite a lot of operators going into this market.
 We’re definitely looking at the North American market as well, we were out at the G2E show and had a great response from a lot of operators who have gone with other platforms, but are not necessarily too happy with what they can do with them.
 So we’re having a lot of conversations there.

 So the European markets are obviously a target but we don’t necessarily target countries per se, we try and look at a general overview of what the market is doing and then make sure the platform is certified, but we are still operator-led so if an operator wants to go into a market where we’re not certified we try and do this as quickly as possible for them.